WHITE PAPERS &

 • Condition 3 used SAC305 paste and SAC305 flux cored wire for rework.

-Cross-section analysis and shear strength testing were conducted on various components to evaluate solder joint quality.
+Cross-section analysis and shear strength testing was conducted to evaluate solder joint quality.

 Results and Observations: Assessing Solder Joint Quality and Ductility